wp-plugins/remote-medias-lite/readme.txt

 License: GPLv3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-Remote Medias Libraries gives you direct access to all medias accross the web directly from the Media Manager.
+Remote Media Libraries gives you direct access to all medias accross the web directly from the Media Manager.

 == Description ==

-Remote Medias Libraries gives you access to the content of your youtube, vimeo, dailymotion account directly into the media manager.
+Remote Media Libraries gives you access to the content of your youtube, vimeo, dailymotion account directly into the media manager.

-Remote Medias Libraries makes it possible to navigate and manage all your medias from all your favorite remote services directly from wordpress media manager.
+Remote Media Libraries makes it possible to navigate and manage all your medias from all your favorite remote services directly from wordpress media manager.

 A LOT of service will be added for direct integration.
 Send us you favorite service and we will integrate it FAST.